Waste Reduction Week 2025

 Attached 1 label to each bag of containers and place them on the sorting table for later processing.

-Please remove all lids from your containers.
 Please do not drop off more than 10 bags at a time.

 You will receive a receipt within 5 business days confirming your containers have been counted.
 You can collect your refund at any time, from the Bottle Depot’s front desk.